Abhi-0804/Trader-Behavior-Analysis/README.md

 ## Notes & next steps (suggested)
 - Run extended analyses: panel regressions with account fixed effects, logistic models for win probability, lagged sentiment effects, subgroup (by coin/leverage), and backtest simple risk rules (e.g., reduce leverage during Fear).
-- I can produce a 1-page executive summary PDF and a 3-slide deck if you want to include a more polished submission for the hiring email.